adrianli375/FITE2010-Project/README.md

 # Documents
 * [Proposal](.docs/proposal.md): Contains the project proposal.
 * [Setup guidelines](./docs/setup.md): Contains the documents to set up the environment and project website.
-* [Website screenshots and demo]: Contains screenshots of the project website and demonstration.
+* [Website screenshots and demo](./docs/website-demo.md): Contains screenshots of the project website and demonstration.

 # Project Stack
 * Frontend: HTML, CSS, JavaScript (mainly using `web3.js` library for smart contract interaction), React (as the frontend)